Viren-Kevat/Blog_veer/README.md

 - **POST /update/:id** - **Update Post**: Endpoint to save edits to a post.
 - **POST /delete/:id** - **Delete Post**: Securely delete a post with password verification.

+## 🚀 Deployment
-## 🚀 Deployment on Railway
+###Database Deployment on Railway

-To deploy this app on Railway:

 1. Go to your Railway dashboard and create a new project.
-2. Add **MySQL** as a service and configure your database credentials.
+2. Add MySQL as a service and configure your database credentials.
-3. Connect your GitHub repository to Railway.
+3. Connect your GitHub repository to Railway and deploy.
-4. Deploy the app!

-Once deployed, your app should be live and connected to your MySQL database.
+### Server Deployment on Vercel
+1. Navigate to Vercel and create a new project.
+2. Link your GitHub repository, configure any necessary environment variables, and deploy your server.

 ## 🛠 Installation